oxc-project/oxc/README.md

 <details>
   <summary>How is it so fast?</summary>
   <ul>
-    <li>Oxc parser is used</li>
+    <li>Oxc parser is used.</li>
-    <li>AST visit is fast operation due to linear memory scan from the memory arena</li>
+    <li>AST visit is a fast operation due to linear memory scan from the memory arena.</li>
-    <li>Files are linted in a multi-threaded environment, so scales with the total number of CPU cores</li>
+    <li>Files are linted in a multi-threaded environment, so scales with the total number of CPU cores.</li>
-    <li>Every single lint rule is tuned for performance</li>
+    <li>Every single lint rule is tuned for performance.</li>
   </ul>
 </details>